Dandenong Ranges National Park, Melbourne

 Route 694 – Olinda – Belgrave via Sherbrooke Road

-Bikes can be transported on trains at times, please check at a local train station, if planning to cycle in the Dandenongs.
+Bikes can sometimes be transported on trains.
+Please check at a local train station if planning to cycle in the Dandenongs.

-Dogs are allowed on trains with a muzzle on, please check current regulations with PTV.
-Dogs are allowed on buses in an approved pet carrier unless they are guide dogs etc. Many areas in the Dandenong Ranges National Park do not allow dogs. please see our Dog-friendly walks page.
+Dogs are allowed on trains, provided they are muzzled; please check the current regulations with PTV.
+Dogs are allowed on buses in an approved pet carrier, except for guide dogs or service animals that are required to accompany their owners.
+Many areas in the Dandenong Ranges National Park are dog-free zones.
+Please see our Dog-friendly walks page.